Skip to main content

 git checkout abc123 # Just look at it

-git cherry-pick abc123 # Grab just that commit
+git cherry-pick abc123 # Grab that specific commit

-git reset --hard abc123 # Reset to that point
+git reset --hard abc123 # Reset your entire branch to that point

 # Lightweight tag